Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Clique-Informed Differentiable Quadratic MIS Optimization

+The result in Lemma~\ref{th: lemma hessian is not PSD} indicates that our quadratic optimization problem is always non-convex for any non-complete graph.
+The work in \cite{burer2009nonconvex} discusses the complexity of box-constrained continuous non-convex quadratic optimization problems.

-Here, we provide the necessary and sufficient condition on the $\gamma$-value for any MIS to correspond to local minimizers of Problem~\eqref{eqn: MIS QINO_un_normalized}.
-Moreover, we also provide a sufficient condition for all local minimizers of Problem~\eqref{eqn: MIS QINO_un_normalized} to be associated with a MIS.
-We relegate the proofs to Appendix~\ref{sec: appen proofs}. \begin{definition}[MIS vector] Given a graph $G=(V,E)$, a binary vector $\mathbf{x}\in \{0,1\}^{n}$ is called a MIS vector if there exists a MIS $S$ of $G$ such that $\mathbf{x}_i=1$ for all $i\in S$, and $\mathbf{x}_i=0$ for all $i\notin S$. \end{definition} \begin{theorem}[Necessary and Sufficient Condition on $\gamma$ for MIS vectors to be local minimizers of Problem~\eqref{eqn: MIS QINO_un_normalized}] Given an arbitrary graph $G=(V,E)$ and its corresponding \quant formulation in Problem~\eqref{eqn: MIS QINO_un_normalized}, suppose the size of the largest MIS of $G$ is $k$.
-Then, $\gamma \geq k+1$ is necessary and sufficient for all MIS vectors to be local minimizers of Problem~\eqref{eqn: MIS QINO_un_normalized} for arbitrary graphs. \end{theorem}
+\begin{theorem}[Necessary and Sufficient Condition on $\gamma$ and $\gamma'$ for MaxIS vectors to be local minimizers of \eqref{eqn: MIS CQO main matrix}] Given an arbitrary graph $G=(V,E)$ and its corresponding formulation in \eqref{eqn: MIS CQO main matrix}, suppose the size of any MIS of $G$ is $k$.
+Then, $\gamma \geq 1+\gamma' k$ is necessary and sufficient for all MaxIS vectors to be local minimizers of \eqref{eqn: MIS CQO main matrix} for arbitrary graphs. \end{theorem} \textit{Proof Sketch:} Given a MaxIS $\mathcal{I}$ with $|\mathcal{I}|=k$, we derive the bound by considering the boundary points enforced by the box-constraints, and the gradient of $f(\mathbf{x})$ w.r.t. some $v\in V\setminus \mathcal{I}$.